Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of mixing for simplicial trees

 A similar statement holds for the square of the discrete time geodesic flow on $\Ga\bs \Geven \XX$ when $m_c$ is finite, $\C\Lambda\Ga$ is a uniform simplicial tree with degrees at least $3$ and $L_\Ga=2\ZZ$.

 Note that the crucial Hypothesis \eqref{eq:expodecaycusp} of Theorem \ref{theo:critexpdecaysimpl} is in particular satisfied if $\Ga\bs\XX$ is finite, by taking $E=\Ga\bs V\XX$.
-But the result is quite well-known in this case: when $\Ga$ is torsion free, it follows from Bowen's result \cite[1.26]{Bowen75} that a mixing subshift of finite type is exponentially mixing.
+In this case, the result is quite well-known: when $\Ga$ is torsion free, it follows from Bowen's result \cite[1.26]{Bowen75} that a mixing subshift of finite type is exponentially mixing.

 \dem Let $\XX'=\C\Lambda\Ga$.
-Using the coding introduced in Section \ref{subsec:codagesimplicial}, we first reduce this statement to a symbolic dynamics one.
+Using the coding introduced in Section \ref{subsec:codagesimplicial}, we first reduce this statement to a statement in symbolic dynamics.

-{\bf Step 1 : Reduction to two-sided symbolic dynamics}
+\subsection{Step 1 : Reduction to two-sided symbolic dynamics.}